The Lego Star Wars Holiday Special: Plot

 On Kordoku, Rey finds the "key", which she discovers is a crystal capable of time travel to previous Life Days via a portal.
-(Note: Identified offscreen as the World Between Worlds, introduced in Star Wars Rebels (2014–2018).)
-She uses the crystal to observe former Jedi masters and students.
-This includes Luke Skywalker training on Dagobah with Yoda in The Empire Strikes Back, Qui-Gon Jinn and Obi-Wan Kenobi on their trade dispute mission in The Phantom Menace, Obi-Wan and Anakin Skywalker on their way to protect Padmé Amidala in Attack of the Clones and Luke blowing up the first Death Star in A New Hope.
-After Rey sees these events she and BB-8 accidentally end-up hearing Darth Vader and Emperor Palpatine plotting inside the second Death Star in Return of the Jedi.
-After overhearing them and discovering the portal, Palpatine orders Vader to follow them.
-Rey and Vader end up in a duel across time that ends with them and multiple parties through time clashing on the Lars family farm shortly before Luke's departure.
-Rey and Vader meet young Luke and the three of them are transported back to Kordoku, Vader steals the crystal and strands Rey and young Luke in the planet.
+(Note: Identified off-creen as the World Between Worlds, introduced in Star Wars Rebels (2014–2018)) She uses the crystal to observe former Jedi masters and students.
+These include Luke Skywalker training on Dagobah with Yoda, (Note: As depicted in The Empire Strikes Back (1980)) Qui-Gon Jinn and Obi-Wan Kenobi on their trade dispute mission, (Note: As depicted in The Phantom Menace (1999)) Obi-Wan and Anakin Skywalker on their way to protect Padmé Amidala, (Note: As depicted in Attack of the Clones (2002)) and Luke blowing up the first Death Star.
+(Note: As depicted in A New Hope (1977)) She and BB-8 accidentally overhear Darth Vader and Emperor Palpatine plotting inside the second Death Star.
+(Note: As depicted in Return of the Jedi (1983)) After detecting Rey and BB-8 and discovering the portal, Palpatine orders Vader to follow them.
+Rey and Vader end up in a duel across time that ends with them clashing on the Lars family farm shortly before Luke's departure.
+Rey and Vader meet young Luke and the three of them are transported back to Kordoku.
+Vader steals the crystal, and strands Rey and young Luke in the planet.

-After handling the crystal to Palpatine, the two use it to travel into the future, ending up in Kylo Ren's chambers shortly after he named himself Supreme Leader of the First Order in The Last Jedi There, Ren informs them how Vader betrays and kills Palpatine.
-Unaware of his secret survival, (Note: As depicted in The Rise of Skywalker.) the duo then travel back to the Death Star alongside Ren, with Palpatine planning to kill Vader before his betrayal and turn Ren into his new apprentice.
+After handling the crystal to Palpatine, the two use it to travel into the future, ending up in Kylo Ren's chambers shortly after he named himself Supreme Leader of the First Order.
+(Note: As depicted in The Last Jedi (2017)) There, Ren informs them how Vader betrays and kills Palpatine.
+Unaware of his secret survival, (Note: As depicted in The Rise of Skywalker) the duo then travel back to the Death Star alongside Ren, with Palpatine planning to kill Vader before his betrayal and turn Ren into his new apprentice.

 On Kordoku, Yoda's Force spirit shows Rey how, in her frustration, she became cold towards Finn, and that she needs to treat him as both a student and friend.
 With help from Yoda and Luke, Rey creates a new portal and returns to the second Death Star.
 Rey and the Luke from that era face against Ren and Vader, before Rey retakes the crystal and reluctantly returns Ren to his time.
 Luke and Rey defeat Palpatine, who is thrown into the reactor shaft by Vader, as in the original timeline, due to his mistreatment after learning of their fates.

 Rey returns the young Luke to the past and restores the timeline, before returning to Kordoku in the present and returning the key.
 She then returns to Kashyyyk and joins the party, which Finn and Rose Tico managed to save by contacting their allies for help.
 Rey apologizes to Finn, and tells him she is ready to train him as her Padawan.